 Patterns of deaths by suicide between states and territories can reveal insights that may be masked by results for the whole of Australia.
 Variations in the rates of deaths by suicide across states and territories may help to highlight different risk factors and assist in better targeting of suicide prevention activities.
 For example, differences in the ratio of urban to regional and remote areas may explain some of the differences across states and territories given that the rates of suicide tend to be higher in regional and remote areas, see Suicide by remoteness areas.

 Information based on the deceased’s usual state or territory of residence is available for deaths registered after 1979.
 Deaths by suicide may be presented by either year of death or by year of registration.
 Reporting by year of death can provide more reliable information on trends in occurrence than reporting by year of registration; however, the latest data available underestimates the occurrence of recent deaths due to a lag in registration, for more information, see Technical notes.
-Here, statistics based on both year of registration of death and year of occurrence of death are presented.
+Here, data based on both year of registration of death and year of occurrence of death are presented.

-Suicide deaths by states and territories, Australia, 1979 to 2018.
+Suicide deaths by states and territories, Australia, 1979 to 2022.

-The line graph shows age-standardised suicide rates by year of registration for all states and territories and Australia from 1979 to 2018.
-Users can also choose to view age-standardised suicide rates, numbers of deaths by suicide, year-on-year change in age-standardised suicide rate and year-on-year change in numbers of deaths by suicide, by year of registration and year of death.
+The line graph shows age-standardised suicide rates for each state and territory and the Australian total from 1979 to 2022.
+Users can choose to view age-standardised suicide rates, numbers of deaths by suicide, year-on-year change in age-standardised suicide rate and year-on-year change in numbers of deaths by suicide.
+Data can be viewed either by year of registration or year of death.

 Age-standardised suicide rates allow for comparisons between states and territories by adjusting for differences in age structures and population size.
 Rates fluctuate over time—particularly in the smaller jurisdictions—due to the small number of deaths by suicide that are registered each year.
+Differences in coronial processes, data processing or coding practices should also be taken into consideration when comparing data across jurisdictions and over time.
 Caution is advised when comparing state and territory data.
-Differences in coronial processes, data processing or coding practices should also be taken into consideration when comparing data across jurisdictions and over time.